valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 ![](/static/img/nat-vrfs.png)

 In this topology, there are three VRFs that segment router R1 into three virtually distinct routing tables.
 These logical segmentations can be visualized as depicted below.
-What occurs in the white space to link the routing tables is the routing and NAT software construct of interest here.
+What occurs in the white space to link the routing tables is the routing and NAT software logic we're interested in.

 ![](/static/img/vrfs-logical-view.png)